Ali-Mikael/Application-hacking/h2-BreakAndFix.md

 ## Getting to the money
+> OBJECTIVE:
-> Your hacking goal: Access adminstrative console.
+> Access adminstrative console.
 The page contains text "you've found the secret page".
 > Exploit the vulnerability through the web interface, without looking at the source code.
 > Once you've hacked it, fix the vulnerability in code.
 > Happy hacking!

 On the web page, there's an option to create an account, so I thought might as well, it might lead us somewhere.
-I created an account and was taken to the `my-data` page, where my data had already so kindly been fille out for me:
+I created an account and was taken to the `my-data` page:
 - <img width="1200" height="533" alt="Screenshot from 2026-01-24 22-17-55" src="https://github.com/user-attachments/assets/a9b47acd-c625-458a-acae-718f22ed08f7" />